OWASP Top 10 - Broken Access Control

 Broken Access Control

-OWASP Top 10 Solution: How to protect your web application from Broken Access Control Attacks
+OWASP Top 10 Solution: How to protect your web application from broken access control attacks

-1. The implementation of access controls throughout the web application.
+1. The implementation of access controls throughout the web application

-3. A clean logging of errors
+3. Clean logging of errors

 5. Stateless JWT tokens should be rather short-lived

-6. Following the OAuth standards
+6. Following OAuth standards

-7. An awareness of the developers
+7. Raising awareness among developers

 8. The implementation and configuration of a Web Application Firewall (WAF)

-Need help hardening your web app?
+Do you need help hardening your web app?

 To the Web Application Penetration Test